 All members of society wherever/however they live have the right to make decisions about risks that they may take.
-Care support services must then be able to justify limiting a person's movements or freedom in any way.
+Where in place and appropriate, care support services must then be able to justify limiting a person's movements or freedom in any way.

-The organisation must be able to show that staff have thought carefully about any actions and considered all aspects of the potentially risky behaviour.
+The organisation must be able to show that staff have thought carefully about any actions and considered all aspects of potentially risky behaviour.